-8 THE CHAIRMAN.
-Let me ask you with reference to, assuming a good deal that we 9 could all embrace, what is going to be critical after 20 years of deception is the 10 monitoring and verification regime, which is why I have called for long-term 11 inspections and a verification regime.
+The CHAIRMAN.
+Let me ask you with reference to-assuming a good deal that we could all embrace-what is going to be critical after 20 years of deception is the monitoring and verification regime, which is why I have called for long-term inspections and a verification regime.

 Some call that a suggestion of a deal-breaker.
-I 12 do not quite get it.
-It seems to me that if you deceive for 20 years and you advance your program to a point that we are now accepting some level of enrichment, that we accept 13 14 Fordow, which was supposed to be closed, that we were told that Arak was going to be dismantled either by them or by us, and now we are accepting all these things, that a 15 long-term verification and management agreement is incredibly important, not a deal-16 17 breaker, but a deal-maker.
+I do not quite get it.
+It seems to me that if you deceive for 20 years and you advance your program to a point that we are now accepting some level of enrichment, that we accept Fordow, which was supposed to be closed, that we were told that Arak was going to be dismantled either by them or by us, and now we are accepting all these things, that a long-term verification and management agreement is incredibly important, not a deal-breaker, but a deal-maker.

-What monitoring and verification measures beyond the additional IAEA protocols are we seeking in a final agreement.
+What monitoring and verification measures beyond the additional IAEA protocols are we seeking in a final agreement?
 And what types of verification measures are being considered to halt the procurement of key proliferation-sensitive goods as well?

-Ms. SHERMAN: Thank you, Mr. Chairman.
+Ms. Sherman.
+Thank you, Mr. Chairman.
 Transparency and monitoring is absolutely critical and core to any agreement.
 As I said, one of the pathways of greatest concern is, of course, covert action, and transparency and monitoring are the elements that help ensure that if there is a covert program one knows it in time to be able to take action and to stop it from happening in the first place.

-In fact, in the Joint Plant of Action the fact that we can now have managed access to centrifuge production, to rotor production, to uranium in mines and mills gives our intelligence community and our experts the kinds of information that allow us to know whether something is being sent over to some other place and is not in the pipeline as is required to be inspected.
+In fact, in the Joint Plan of Action the fact that we can now have managed access to centrifuge production, to rotor production, to uranium in mines and mills gives our intelligence community and our experts the kinds of information that allow us to know whether something is being sent over to some other place and is not in the principle of information that allow us to know whether something is being sent over to some other place and is not in the pipeline as is required to be inspected.

-6 So in addition to modified Code 3.1 and the additional protocol, which are 7 absolutely critical to a comprehensive agreement - and I believe Iran understands that 8 - on each of the measures that will be agreed to we will decide whether in fact an 9 additional element of transparency and monitoring is needed over the entire duration 10 of this agreement.
-And the duration of this agreement, we agree with you, ought to be 11 quite a long time, given how many years of concern have been raised by the 12 international community.
+So in addition to modified Code 3.1 and the additional protocol, which are absolutely critical to a comprehensive agreement-and I believe Iran understands that-on each of the measures that will be agreed to we will decide whether, in fact, an additional element of transparency and monitoring is needed over the entire duration of this agreement.
+And the duration of this agreement, we agree with you, ought to be quite a long time, given how many years of concern have been raised by the international community.

 So in some cases that will be access to sites.
-In some cases that will be other 13 14 technical means of verification.
-But we will go element by element and make sure that 15 there is in fact a specific monitoring and verification measure that matches up with that.
-16 THE CHAIRMAN.
-Let me ask you the specific question I asked before, and then I will 17 turn to Senator Corker.
+In some cases that will be other technical means of verification.
+But we will go element by element and make sure that there is, in fact, a specific monitoring and verification measure that matches up with that.

+The CHAIRMAN.
+Let me ask you the specific question I asked before, and then I will turn to Senator Corker.
 Persons, places, and documents.
-Is that an unreasonable expectation in order to have the type of verification both of the possible military 18 19 dimensions or, prospectively - for three years before we found their underground facility.
-I do not know that while we agreed to something that allows them to do X, that 20 they do not go ahead with their capacity somewhere else that we find three years later.
-21 22 But three years is going to be too late.
+Is that an unreasonable expectation in order to have the type of verification-both of the possible military dimensions or, prospectively-for 3 years before we found their underground facility.
+I do not know that while we agreed to something that allows them to do X, that they do not go ahead with their capacity somewhere else that we find 3 years later.
+But 3 years is going to be too late.